And it finally happened.

 To note, the actual checkout is available through the Instagram Checkout option, or through the eCommerce platform that the business uses to integrate its product catalog.

-According to initial reports by Facebook’s vice president of ads Dan Levy, there is a possibility for Facebook to charge small fees from these new eCommerce features.
+According to initial reports by Facebook’s vice president of ads, Dan Levy, there is a possibility for Facebook to charge small fees for these new eCommerce features.

 Get started with Facebook or Instagram Shop

 Shops for Instagram and Facebook are in a roll-out phase, and it is expected to be expanded to all businesses globally in the coming months.